 Grindelwald, Switzerland

-Time: Allow 1 hour 50-minutes for this walk
+Time: Allow 2 hours for this walk

 The Eiger trail traverses the near vertical and infamous north face of the Eiger, and the mountain towers over passing walkers.

-The Eiger mountain (which literally translates as Ogre mountain) is part of a trio of famous mountains including the Monch and the Jungfrau (the Monk and the Maiden) which dominate this resort.
+The Eiger mountain (which literally translates as Ogre mountain) is part of a trio of famous mountains including the Mönch and the Jungfrau (the Monk and the Maiden) which dominate this resort.

 Did you know that the Jungfrau region was an inspiration for Tolkien’s Middle Earth?
 Strolling through the picturesque landscapes of rushing waterfalls, fascinating rock formations and deep, woody forests it’s not hard to see why.